Installing Debian on the Beaglebone Black

 Step 1: Get the Debian image

-The first step is to download the Debian image and copy it onto a microSD card.
+The first step is to download the Debian image and copy it to a microSD card.

 Get the image: